mussiscoding/tower-defense/planning_docs/known-bugs.md

 Major bug.
 Fire gets most of its damage from burn, but only exp from the initial hit.

+## Earth does not explode if enemy dies first

+### Status: ✅ FIXED

+**Major bug.**
+Earth arrows don't explode if the enemy they were targeting dies before impact This means that earth loses not just impact damage but also splash damage.

+### Fix Applied

+- Moved Earth splash damage logic outside the `if (targetEnemy)` block
+- Earth arrows now create splash effects even when their target is already dead
+- Uses target position if available, otherwise uses arrow end position for splash center
+- Splash damage and visual effects work regardless of target status

 ## Multiple Arrows bug

 ### Description